Knowland History, Family Crest & Coats of Arms

 The surname Knowland was first found in County Carlow (Irish: Cheatharlach) a small landlocked area located in the province of Leinster in the South East of Ireland, where they held a family seat from ancient times.

-Important Dates for the Knowland family
+Early History of the Knowland family

 This web page shows only a small excerpt of our Knowland research.
 Another 95 words (7 lines of text) covering the year 1172 is included under the topic Early Knowland History in all our PDF Extended History products and printed products wherever possible.